 We will show you how to put such a device together for well under $1000.
 It will have 5TB of redundant storage.

 Several companies sell standalone, networked storage devices that will do the job for you.
 One possibility is the QNAP TS-251, and we will focus on this model.
 But alternatives such as the LaCie 2big NAS and the Buffalo LinkStation 421e have roughly similar cost.
 You can buy these products with hard drives already installed; we will assume a QNAP TS-251 with no drives and shop for drives on our own.

 The QNAP TS-251 is available from many retailers.
 The best price we found was at Amazon.com for $307.49.
-Also at Amazon.com we found Seagate Barracuda ST5000DM000 5TB 3.5-Inch internal hard drives for $144.99.
-You may be able to find a better price, but not by much.
+Also, at Amazon.com we found Seagate Barracuda ST5000DM000 5TB 3.5-Inch internal hard drives for $144.99.
+You may be able to find a better price.
 We will buy two of these, so our total hardware cost is $307.49 + $144.99 + $144.99 = $597.47.

 Next, you will need to purchase the software.
 We recommend using our program, Syncrify.
 It will automatically back up data on systems to wherever you specify, including your private cloud server somewhere else on the Internet.
 You can set up specific servers to synchronize automatically to the backup server.
 Syncrify encrypts all data in transit, so unencrypted data never exists on systems you do not yourself control.
 A license for six systems will cost $245, bringing our total up to $842.47.
 (Our licenses are perpetual.
 This means you make a one-time payment and can use Syncrify for life with no subscription cost.)